 It’s the capacity of the human brain and mind.
-Only humankind, of all the creatures on earth, are dreamers and thinkers and poets as witnessed by all the museum collections.
-Humankind lives light years beyond its skeletal and biological existence and concerns itself with a mental, civil, culture even spiritual, life.
+Only humankind, of all the creatures on earth, are dreamers, thinkers, and poets, as witnessed by all the museum collections.
+Humankind lives light years beyond its skeletal and biological existence and concerns itself with mental, civil, cultural, and even spiritual life.
 This is why humans rule planet Earth as the highest expression of life.

-Did you notice the ‘Imaginarium’ in the list of museums?
-Being human, each human person who has walked the face of this Earth is innately equipped with imagination.
-The ability to come up with new concepts about every imaginable and even unimaginable subject–like creating a museum dedicated to ‘imagination!’
-That’s the epitome of mind, the characteristic of being human.
+Did you notice the Imaginarium in the list of museums?
+Being human, each person who has walked the face of this Earth is innately equipped with imagination.
+The ability to conjure up new concepts about every imaginable and even unimaginable subject–like creating a museum dedicated to the imagination!
+That’s the epitome of the mind, the characteristic of being human.

 Wow, it makes you stop and think.